ivanhanigan/Ivan-Hanigan-CV/education-and-employment.md

     - Passed with no corrections.
     - Conferred on 04/10/2016.

-- 1998-2005: Bachelor of Arts in Geography and Human Ecology, First Class Honours in Environmental Health, School of Resources, Environment and Society, ANU.
+- 1998-2005: Bachelor in Human Sciences, Geography and Human Ecology, First Class Honours in Environmental Health, School of Resources, Environment and Society, ANU.

-## Employment
+### Employment

 *Curtin University 2022-present*